 Yikes, it has been a while since I’ve posted anything, yeah?
 I’ve been busy *and* unmotivated so that’s fun.
 On the bright side, I became scrimmage eligible in roller derby recently and got to see the Deftones and Rise Against this past weekend!
 I’ve also […]

 Hello everyone!
 June seems to be flying past much faster than I expected, but I still have had time to find some good articles around the internet!

-How I Learned to Stop Worrying and Eat the Damn Eyeball This article talks about a Korean-American man’s […]
+Flatulence, and fistulas, and fecal matter – Oh my!
 Last week I read Gulp by Mary Roach, a novel looking at the science of the alimentary canal (aka, the digestive tract).
 I’ve wanted to read Gulp since seeing her interview on The Daily Show with Jon Stewart years ago […]

 Welcome to the first What I Read This Week Roundup!
 If you were looking for something interesting to read, you have come to the right place!
 Below are some articles that I found worth my time this week.
 My Family’s Slave Writer Alex Tizon recalls life […]